lumeland/lume.land/docs/getting-started/page-data.md

 ---
-step: 3
-title: Add more data to your page
+title: Add data to your page
+description: Working with front matters to add page data
+order: 3
 ---

 We just defined the variable `layout` in the front matter to assign a layout to